kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week04/Week04.md

 Speedup: -1.#IND00
 Efficiency: -1.#IND00
 ```
+### Explanation
+#### Overview

+This C code implements a hybrid parallel sorting algorithm that combines insertion sort, quicksort, and merge sort.
+The program allows the user to input an array, performs serial sorting using insertion sort, quicksort, and merge sort, and then compares the serial and parallel execution times.
+OpenMP directives are used for parallelization, with specific focus on sections of the sorting algorithms that can benefit from parallel processing.

+#### Sorting Functions

+1. **Insertion Sort (`insertion_sort`):**
+   - A simple sorting algorithm where each element is sequentially placed in its correct position.
+   - Primarily used for sorting a portion of the array in parallel.

+2. **Quick Sort (`quick_sort`):**
+   - A divide-and-conquer sorting algorithm that recursively divides the array into subarrays and sorts them.
+   - Parallelized using OpenMP tasks, with each task handling a separate subarray.

+3. **Merge Function (`merge`):**
+   - Combines two sorted subarrays into a single sorted array.
+   - Utilized to merge the results of the parallel quicksort.

+#### Execution Time Measurement Functions

+- **`omp_get_wtime`:** Measures the execution time before and after the sorting processes to calculate both serial and parallel execution times.

+#### Main Function

+- Initializes an array based on user input.
+- Performs serial sorting using insertion sort, quicksort, and merge sort.
+- Measures the serial execution time and prints the sorted array.
+- Initiates parallel sorting using OpenMP directives for insertion sort and quicksort.
+- Merges the results in the main thread.
+- Measures the parallel execution time, prints the sorted array, and calculates speedup and efficiency.

+#### OpenMP Directives for Parallelization

+- **`#pragma omp sections`:** Defines sections that can be executed concurrently in parallel.
+- **`#pragma omp section`:** Specifies individual sections within the sections construct, each handling a specific sorting algorithm.

+#### Results Output

+- Displays the sorted array and the execution times for both serial and parallel executions.
+- Calculates and presents the speedup and efficiency achieved through parallel processing.

+#### Conclusion

+This code exemplifies a hybrid parallel sorting approach, leveraging OpenMP for parallelizing insertion sort and quicksort.
+By combining these algorithms and utilizing parallelism where suitable, the program aims to improve sorting efficiency, providing insights into the potential benefits of parallelization in sorting tasks.

 # Q3.Write a parallel program using OpenMP to implement sequential search algorithm.
 Compute the efficiency and plot the speed up for varying input size and thread number.
 ```c
 #include <stdio.h>